-One of the few manual therapists in the country with this specialty in dance medicine, Kim has rehabilitated every orthopedic injury imaginable!
+One of the few manual therapists in the country with this specialty in dance medicine, Kim has rehabilitated every orthopedic injury imaginable.

 Though traumatic injuries in dance do occur – such as a fall that breaks a bone or an awkward landing that tears an ACL- most dancers are plagued with injuries due to overuse, such as tendinitis, stress fractures, muscle strains, chronic low back and neck pain.
-These are the same injuries the rest of us get from our recreational sports, sitting at our desks too long, doing repetitive movements around the house, etc. So Kim has become an expert handling overuse and chronic injuries.
+These are the same injuries the rest of us get from sports, sitting at our desks too long, doing repetitive movements around the house, etc. So Kim has become an expert handling overuse injuries and chronic pain.
 She is also regularly sought out by patients after failed attempts at traditional physical therapy, when the true pain source was not addressed.

 Kim believes in integrating the whole body into her treatments.
 For example, recovering from an ankle sprain is not just about the ligament alone.
 Normal function (alignment, range of motion, strength, flexibility, control) certainly must be restored to the ankle, but the ankle happens to be attached to the rest of your body!
 If the ankle does not function properly, nor can the knee and everything above it.
 It goes the other way as well; if the knee does not function properly, can the ankle?
 Moreover, pain is often felt in one area of the body, but its source is another part.
 How can we restore pain-free movement if we don’t seek out all the components causing pain?